-These frameworks also provide Indigenous rights risk reporting metrics.21 The results from the survey noted above indicate that most registrants that report using a voluntary framework have used SASB and GRI.
+These frameworks also provide Indigenous rights risk reporting metrics.17 The results from the survey noted above indicate that the majority of registrants that report using a voluntary framework have used SASB and GRI.
 Accordingly, the Commission should require a similar consideration of Indigenous rights risks in its climate-related disclosures.
 Not only are registrants familiar with these disclosures, but the familiarity with these disclosures is due in part to investors deeming the consideration of Indigenous rights in alignment with internationally recognized standards to be a decision-useful metric in investment decisions.

 When investors are not provided information regarding Indigenous rights risk, they face several burdens if they want to maintain a portfolio that accounts for all pertinent risks.
-First, due to the current lack of reporting and due diligence requirements, investors often only become aware of a registrant's Indigenous rights risks after a controversy or environmental damage has already occurred.
-Second, to understand and mitigate risks, investors must engage individually with issuers to encourage them to adopt policies or to undertake due diligence.
+First, investors often only become aware of a registrant's Indigenous rights risks after a controversy or environmental damage has already occurred.
+Second, investors must engage individually with issuers to encourage them to adopt policies or to undertake due diligence.
 Third, registrants deploy inconsistent use of terminology and fail to adopt consistent best practices in conducting Indigenous rights due diligence, making it difficult for an investor to compare how one registrant is addressing exposure to Indigenous rights risks and impacts compared with another.
 Relatedly, the failure of registrants to rely on legal frameworks mandating standard and uniform disclosures again leads to inconsistent use of terminology and widely varying standards.
-Thus, issues critical to addressing Indigenous rights risk, such as establishing robust FPIC policies aligned with the UNDRIP, cannot be assessed or compared across registrants prior to material events.
+Thus, issues critical to addressing Indigenous rights risk, such as establishing robust FPIC policies aligned with the Declaration, cannot be assessed or compared across registrants prior to material events.

-Therefore, we recommend that the Commission enhance the proposed rules by explicitly referencing Indigenous Peoples, and by explicitly referencing the UNDRIP.
+Therefore, we recommend that the Commission enhance the proposed rules by explicitly referencing Indigenous Peoples, and by explicitly referencing the Declaration.